 It is important to note that the WPA process is intended to be supportive of the doctor in their attempt to obtain the necessary evidence for Whole Practice Appraisal from the relevant bodies.

 Other (this category includes those doctors who are operating autonomously of any employing organisation whose activity is outside of their role.
-For example, working as a touchline doctor at sporting events, cosmetic interventions, online prescribing):
+For example, independent practice such as working as a touchline doctor at sporting events, cosmetic interventions, online prescribing):

 These doctors should be managed on a case-by-case basis.
 The Appraisers should discuss any concerns that they may have with their Appraisal Coordinator or Appraisal Lead.